nopnopnop-lavine/Finder-Subdomain-TakeOver/README.md

 # Description
 This tool is implemented using the local computer nslookup function.Collect aliases of all Subdomain and store them in result_ In cname.txt.
+This tool supports Windows and Linux systems.

 # Dependencies (Python 3)